travis-ci/docs-travis-ci-com/user/encryption-keys.md

 the gem:

     gem install travis

+You may need to run `sudo apt-get install ruby1.9.1-dev` for that to work.

 Then, you can use `encrypt` command to encrypt data (This example assumes you are running the command in your project directory.
 If not, add `-r owner/project`):